metabase/metabase/docs/embedding/static-embedding.md

 Also known as: static embedding.

 In general, embedding works by displaying a Metabase URL inside an iframe on your website.
-A **static embed** (or signed embed) is an iframe that's secured with a signed JSON Web Token (JWT).
-The signed JWT will prevent website visitors from poking around in your Metabase through the iframe.
+A **static embed** (or signed embed) is an iframe that's loading a Metabase URL secured with a signed JSON Web Token (JWT).
+The URL will only load if a JWT is provided and that JWT is signed with the shared secret.

+The JWT will also include a reference to the resource to load, e.g. the dashboard ID, and any values for locked parameters.

 You can can't use static embeds with [data sandboxes](../permissions/data-sandboxes.md) or [auditing tools](../usage-and-performance-tools/audit.md) because signed JWTs don't create user sessions (server-side sessions).